beanno1116/TaskboardApp/README.md

 ## TaskListDragAndDrop

 2/3/2024 added drag and drop to the task list component.
 First draft to get something working. created an app utils for functions refactoring from app only.

+## TaskListItemOptionMenu

+2/17/2024 updated the list item option menu. got the contact circle to poplate with the initials of the contactId.
+Fixed the delete button not updating live and also being connected to the incorrect list item.
+Fixed the add task item updating the task list in real time.
+Add a getUser and getUsers api request

 ## Add Testing Branch